-Separately, in response to the global COVID-19 pandemic, on March 10, 2020 the FDA announced its intention to postpone most foreign inspections of manufacturing facilities and products through April 2020, and subsequently, on March 18, 2020, the FDA announced its intention to temporarily postpone routine surveillance inspections of domestic manufacturing facilities.
-In July 2020, the FDA issued a release that it was working toward the goal of restarting on-site inspections, however, resuming prioritized domestic inspections will depend on the data about the virus' trajectory in a given state and locality and the rules and guidelines that are put in place by state and local governments.
-Regulatory authorities outside the United States may adopt similar restrictions or other policy measures in response to the COVID-19 pandemic.
+Separately, in response to the global COVID-19 pandemic, in March 2020 the FDA announced its intention to postpone most foreign inspections of manufacturing facilities and products and temporarily postpone routine surveillance inspections of domestic manufacturing facilities.
+In July 2020, the FDA issued a release that it was working toward the goal of restarting on-site inspections, however, prioritized domestic inspections will depend on the data about the virus' trajectory in a given state and locality and the rules and guidelines that are put in place by state and local governments.
+Regulatory authorities outside the United States have and may adopt similar restrictions or other policy measures in response to the COVID-19 pandemic.
 If a prolonged government shutdown occurs, or if global health concerns continue to prevent the FDA or other regulatory authorities from conducting their regular inspections, reviews, or other regulatory activities, it could significantly impact the ability of the FDA or other regulatory authorities to timely review and process our regulatory submissions, which could have a material adverse effect on our business.